Crylab/Optimization-performance/README.md

   ax.plot(arr_x, arr[i], label=lab)
 plt.show()
 ```
-Graphs of other data are plotted in the same way.
+Graphs of other data can be plotted in the same way.

 # How to launch the experiments[2 way: Dockerfile]
 1. Build the Docker image